Cupochino/VAPT_Tools/Mobile/MobSF.md

 There should be a static scan report made available

+OR

-Leave it running, don't start anything
+Leave it running, don't do anything

 Will be redirected to static analysis report once scanning is done